alvarezrrj/alirey/README.md

 ## TO DO

++ Add "show password" button to sign in form
++ Add price to landing page

 + Test Google Calendar Sync (therapist) in production

 + Unnecesary modals are being rendered on Booking view